10 Sites to Start Selling Crafts Online

 eCrater is an online marketplace similar to eBay.
 It’s completely free to open a store on eCrater, and there are no listing fees for using the eCrater marketplace either.

-Most sales will be charged a 2.9 percent sales fee, however. eCrater does have a limit of 10,000 items per store, so it would probably be sufficient for most small craft business owners.
+However, most sales will be charged a 2.9 percent sales fee. eCrater does have a limit of 10,000 items per store, so it would probably be sufficient for most small craft business owners.

-eCrater also has a feature that allows you to import items you have listed on eBay for quick store setup.
+eCrater also has a feature that lets you import items you have listed on eBay for a quick store setup.

 9. Handmade Artist’s Shop

-The Handmade Artist’s Shop web site reminded me a lot of the GLC Craft Mall site.
-It is set up with a similar design and has a wide variety of different craft types available for sale.
+The Handmade Artist’s Shop website reminded me much of the GLC Craft Mall site.
+It is set up with a similar design and has various craft types available for sale.
+This website also charges a flat monthly subscription fee, with no listing fees or commission payments.

-Crafters can pay $5 per month to join, or save a bit of cash and pay $50 annually.
+Crafters can pay $5 per month to join or save some cash and pay $50 annually.
 Note that Handmade Artist’s shop does not take any mass-produced items, nor do they allow unaltered vintage items to be sold on their site.

-All items sold her must have a handmade component to them and must be family friendly.
+All items sold here must have a handmade component and be family-friendly.

 10. Craftisart.com

 Craftisart.com is a great way to sell your wares.
-It is super easy to use and set up your online selling store.
+It is super easy to set up and use your online selling store.

 Set up a free (5.5% commission) or premium account (No commissions but $7.99 a month or save and pay $79.99 a year).
-Whe you sign up, you get an easy-to-use shop that is customizable, plus your own web address.
-This way you can promote your page URL.
+When you sign up, you get a customizable, easy-to-use shop, plus your own web address.
+This way, you can promote your page URL.

 Summary